-A family home needs to emanate positivity, love, and unencumbered serenity, but that doesn’t mean that you should forgo function in favour of pure form.
+A family home needs to emanate positivity, love, and unencumbered serenity, but that doesn’t mean that you should forgo function in favor of pure form.
 In the design world, form always follows function, completes it, and creates a beautiful synergy between the two, so you want to make sure every space serves a distinct purpose.

-For instance, the works of home builders AmesCorp testify that the design of a family home needs to encompass the exterior as well as the interior, and follow a certain motif that will accommodate all daily needs of a modern family.
-From the landscape and the backyard where the kids will play on a daily basis, to the interior décor that will allow both children and parents to enjoy their living space equally, the key is for the space to please every taste and preference.
+For instance, the works of home builders AmesCorp testify that the design of a family home needs to encompass the exterior as well as the interior and follow a certain motif that will accommodate all daily needs of a modern family.
+From the landscape and the backyard where the kids will play on a daily basis to the interior décor that will allow both children and parents to enjoy their living space equally, the key is for the space to please every taste and preference.

 Design focal points people can gather around